>

 For a few more interesting questions about this data structure, please practice on BST/AVL training module (no login is required).

-However, for registered users, you should login and then go to the Main Training Page to officially clear this module and such achievement will be recorded in your user account.
+However, for registered users, you should login and click the training icon from the homepage to officially clear this module and such achievement will be recorded in your user account.

 We also have a few programming problems that somewhat requires the usage of this balanced BST (like AVL Tree) data structure: Kattis - compoundwords and Kattis - baconeggsandspam.